 THE STORY

-At the start of 2017 I was in a completely different place.
-I was starting a new job back in the corporate world, about to settle down into a career and trying to be what I like to call ‘an adult’.
-I had no idea that the Bicentennial National Trail even existed.
+At the start of 2017 I had absolutely no idea that everything in my life was about to change drastically.
+I was starting a new job back in the corporate world, was about to settle down into a career and was trying to be what I like to call an ‘adult’.
+I had no idea that the Bicentennial National Trail or the Continental Divide Trails even existed.

 To get away from the city life, it wasn’t unusual for me to go up and see my grandparents on their rural property in the next state up.
-While they are no technical blood relation, that’s the role they hold in my life and therefore is the title they get.
+While they are no technical blood relation, that’s the role they held in my life and therefore is the title they got.

-And one day, I asked myself a different question.
+But one day, while sitting in my car asking myself the same questions over and over again, I asked myself a different question.

 Rather than sitting here feeling sorry for myself, why don’t I DO something about it?
-And thats when Green Gold and Blues was born.
+And in that moment, Green Gold and Blues was born.

 Unfortunately, drought conditions cut my BNT attempt short after only 1,000km.
-Coming off trail and waiting for the drought to break wasn’t going to be an option, so I started looking for a Plan B.
+Coming off trail and waiting for the drought to break wasn’t going to be an option, so I initiated a Plan B.

 The catalyst for this ride was an awful, terrible tragedy.
 However so much good has since come from it, and I hope will continue to do so.

-The boots I wear every day, that I’ve walked hundreds of kilometres in and worn across the Victorian high country are my grandma’s.
-She is literally with me every step of the way.
+The boots I wore every day for the BNT and half of the CDT (until they tore), that I’ve walked hundreds of kilometres in, were my grandma’s.
+She was literally with me almost every step of the way.

-But this ride isn’t just about her anymore.
+But while these rides were born from my desire to honor her memory, Green, Gold and Blues isn’t just about her anymore.
 Nor is it about me.
 It’s about everyone who has ever been affected by a mental health episode, be it directly or indirectly through family, friends or co-workers.

 It’s for everyone who has had the strength to make it through a tough day, has ever been there for someone else’s tough day and for those that have fought and won or are still fighting.

-Don’t for a second ever think you are alone.
-There are so many people that put on a brave face that may be fighting a battle we know nothing about.
+A mental health crisis can seem like the most lonely, isolating place to be, but don’t for a second think you are alone.
+There are so many people that put on a brave face that are fighting a battle we know nothing about, that share these same sentiments.

 I have spoken to so many of you that have trusted me with your stories.
 The strength that you all have far exceeds my own and you inspire me on a daily basis.

-Share those triumphs, talk about them.
-You never know who your strength will inspire.
+I can’t emphasize enough how important it is to share those triumphs and talk about them; you never know who your strength will inspire.
 The more we talk, the more the conversation will carry.
 With this, I hope that more people will find that they are not alone and will be able to seek help without the fear of judgement, prejudice or discrimination.

 If you are struggling or need someone to talk to, please reach out to someone you trust, your GP or one of the below numbers.
 Nothing is too big or too trivial.